Jim Turley

-James S. Turley is an American business executive.
+James S. Turley (born 1955) is an American business executive.
 He was chairman and chief executive officer of Ernst & Young from 2001 to 2013.
 He was the National President of the Boy Scouts of America from 2018 to 2019.

 Early life and education

-Turley received a B.A. and a M.A. in accounting from Rice University.
+Turley grew up in St. Louis, Missouri.
+He received a B.A. and a Master of Accounting from Rice University.

 Career

 In 1977, Turley joined Ernst & Young in the US firm's Houston office and served as chairman and CEO from July 2001 to June 2013.

 Turley has co-chaired the Russia Foreign Investment Advisory Council and has served on the board of directors of Citigroup, Emerson Electric, Intrexon, Northrop Grumman Corporation, Boy Scouts of America, Catalyst, the National Corporate Theater Fund, and on the board of trustees of his alma mater, Rice University.

-He has been a member of the Business Roundtable, International Business Leaders' Advisory Council for the Mayor of Shanghai and Transatlantic Business Dialogue.
+He has been a member of the Business Roundtable, International Business Leaders' Advisory Council for the mayor of Shanghai and Transatlantic Business Dialogue.
 Turley was the chair of the governing board of the U.S. Center for Audit Quality in 2007–2011.
 In 2010, he was appointed by Barack Obama to the President's Export Council.

 In 2013, Turley was the 4th highest-rated CEO with an approval rating of 96% as calculated by Glassdoor.

 Personal life

 Turley is married to Lynne Pounds from Kirkwood, a suburb of St. Louis, Missouri.
-He and his wife have one adult son James "Jay" Stanton Turley Jr.
+He and his wife have one adult son.